By Andrew Whitfield, MP, Frontier constituency leader:

 - Public education campaigns and attitudinal training.

 We need to build a society based on the values of freedom, fairness and opportunity for all.
 We need to create a united Grahamstown where we all stand together against the criminal elements that seek to derail our society.
-We need to learn to live and work together in South Africa and unite around our common humanity.
+We need to learn to live and work together in South Africa.